sillyhatday/GAMEBOY-MBC5-DUAL-4_8MB/README.md

 ![Racomendd](https://github.com/sillyhatday/GAMEBOY-FLASHCART-MBC5-DUAL-FLASH-4-8MB/assets/65309612/815020d6-9d19-4641-8ca3-6ea37c257a56)

-While building, I would recommend soldering the MBC and demultiplexer chips first, then the LOWER BANK flash chip.
-The UB and LB next to the flash chips stand for UPPER BANK and LOWER BANK respectively.
+Firstly, decide what size cart you want to build and solder the jumper on the cart for the respective size.
+Then, I would recommend soldering the MBC and demultiplexer chips followed by the LOWER BANK flash chip.
+UB and LB next to the flash chips stand for UPPER BANK and LOWER BANK.

-At this point, flash the cart under FlashGBX 29F016/32 profile using a 2MB or 4MB ROM, whichever is half the size of the cart you're building.
+At this point, flash the cart under "FlashGBX 29F016/32" or "Sillyhatday MBC5-DUAL-FLASH-4/8MB" profile using a 2MB or 4MB ROM, whichever is half the size of the cart you're building.
 Any bad connections made will be easier to solve now.

 Once this is proven working, I'd suggest to solder the UPPER BANK chip.
 Then, using the profile included in FlashGBX "Sillyhatday MBC5-DUAL-FLASH-4/8MB", flash a 4MB or 8MB ROM.
 Once that is proven to work 100%, solder on the FRAM and OR gate.

 Finally prove that your game saves properly or better, use the RAM stress test under FlashGBX, and you are good to go!

+Remember to support Lesser Kuma for their continued hard work in supporting this great hardware with regular updates and bug fixes.
+Their Kofi is linked at the bottom.

 ## Parts List